Tkinter widgets

 When we select an item in the listbox, the <<ListboxSelect>>

 event is generated.
-We bind the onSelect()
+We bind the onSelect() method to this event.

 self.var = StringVar() self.label = Label(self, text=0, textvariable=self.var)